MCLG/Object-detection-ControlNet/README.md

 # Crowd-augmentation Control Net

-This code is a modification of the control net proposed by [[2]](#2) to generate artificial training images for object counting problems.
+This code is a modification of the control net proposed by [[2]] to generate artificial training images for object counting problems.
 Using the ControlNet architecture [[3]](#3), we train a model that given a control input $Y\in[0,1]^{512\times512}$ which is a Gaussian density map, learns to generate an image $X(Y)\in[-1,1]^{512\times512}$ of crowds such that each Gaussian cloud in $Y$ corresponds to the position of a person's head.
 A prompt can be passed as additional input such as "a group of people walking down the street.".
-The motivation comes from the fact that each annotation is a probability density function.
-This gives us the possibility to evaluate the model's performance using the Gaussian cloud's distributional properties, rather than low-level pixel informations.
+The motivation of our work comes from the fact that each annotation is represented as a probability density function (Gaussian).
+This gives us the possibility to evaluate the model's performance using the Gaussian clouds distributional properties, rather than low-level pixel information.

 ![Bad display of 'graphics/pipeline.png'](graphics/pipeline.png)